kashul/my-portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Simple portfolio website that easily customized with your details.
-All u need is to edit the file `data.json` and add your details.
+All you need is to edit the json files in  `src\master-data` and add your details.

 <p align="center">